funeral insurance

 Katrin Straub

-A death is emotionally distressing.
-A funeral expenses insurance can at least relieve your loved ones of the financial burden of funeral costs.
-Find out how this provision works and how it can protect your family with an insurance sum of 8,000 euros, for example.
+A death in the family is emotionally distressing.
+Funeral expenses insurance can at least relieve your loved ones of the financial burden of funeral costs.
+Find out how this provision works and how it can protect your family with a sum insured of, for example, 8,000 euros.

 The topic in brief and concise terms